-Inflation
+§ Inflation

 Since we commenced our current business operations, inflation in China has not materially impacted our results of operations.
-According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2012, 2013 and 2014 were increases of 2.5%, 2.5% and 1.5%, respectively.
+According to the National Bureau of Statistics of China, the year-over-year percent in the consumer price index for December 2015 and 2016 increased by 1.4% and 2.0%, respectively.
 Although we have not in the past been materially affected by inflation since we commenced our current business operations, we can provide no assurance that we will not be affected in the future by higher rates of inflation in China.

-Critical Accounting Policies and Estimates
+§ Critical Accounting Policies and Estimates